logdatatech/Code.Truth/WhyYouShouldNotCommentOrDocumentCode.md

 Ignoring end-user documentation, documentation is, at best, a necessary task rather than a value-added task.
 As a result, reducing the time spent on documentation frees up time for value-added tasks.
 Your goal as a software developer should, therefore, be threefold: Reduce the amount of documentation you produce; adopt tools and practices that generate ROC; and adopt analysis tools that will make it easier to discover the reality of your applications.

-One last note: To be honest (and don't tell anyone about this), in my heart of hearts I suspect that I believe that anyone who hasn't read "The Elements of Programming Style" shouldn't be allowed to write code.
+One last note: To be honest (and don't tell anyone about this), in my heart of hearts I suspect that I believe that anyone who hasn't read [The Elements of Programming Style](https://www.amazon.com/Elements-Programming-Style-2nd/dp/0070342075/) shouldn't be allowed to write code.
 There are people who say I'm too judgemental -- but they're just wrong.